c2m2-asia/kathmandu/_posts/2020-04-27-workforce-impact.md

 ## Psychosocial effects

 {% maincolumn 'assets/img/charts/PsychologicallyAffectedDist.png' '' %}

+As the COVID-19 pandemic sweeps across the world, people globally have reported an increase in issues pertaining to their mental health and psychosocial wellbeing.
+The same has been seen among the tourism workers{% sidenote 'Two' '"My energy to work more, take tourism to new heights has died.
+I used to donate 5% of my income to charity and now I dont feel like working anymore.
+Rather, dont even feel like talking."' '' %}.
+Almost all the workers have reported some form of effects on their mental health and psychosocial wellbeing.
+Our in-person interviews have reflected the same pattern, the causes seem to be the lockdown and dwindling finances.

+Digging deep, the majority of the workers say that they find it difficult not to think about the situation and feel increased social pressure{% sidenote 'Two' '"The income was great, so the impression in family was good too.
+Now, the situation has changed."' '' %}.
+Other effects are an increase in anxiousness, nightmares, and guilt.
+Such psychological impacts transition into social relationships including one’s relationship with the family members and other people around them.
+Given that this is a multiple-choice question, such feelings are overlapping among the respondent workers.

 {% maincolumn 'assets/img/charts/PsychosocialEffectsMultiples.png' '<b>Pychosocial effects of the pandemic</b> <br/><br/> Respondents could select more than one answer for this question.
 Each pie chart represents the percentage of respondents that choose a given option.' %}

+Despite almost all the workers reporting some form of effect on their mental health and psychosocial wellbeing, only a fraction reportedly sought medical help{% sidenote 'Two' 'Most of the respondents of our in-person interviews reported some form of effects on their mental health.
+Most, however, opted for informal coping mechanisms including meditation, yoga and music classes.' '' %}.

 {% maincolumn 'assets/img/charts/CounselingDist.png' '' %}

 <!-- {% maincolumn 'assets/img/charts/NextSixMonthsChallengesMultiples.png' '' %} -->